satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

 #### B. Lets Encrypt on [Ubuntu 16.04](https://certbot.eff.org/lets-encrypt/ubuntuxenial-other)

+Note: Only works on port 80
 - Bind the hostname to the IP address by creating an A record in DNS
 - Letsencrypt ACME challenge at TCP/80 on host
 - Open up firewall for this "sudo ufw allow 80 && sudo ufw allow 80 443"
 - Verify the port 80 availability